Baseball in Cuba: Baseball in post-revolutionary Cuba (1961–present)

 In 1959, the Cuban Revolution ushered in fundamental changes in how Cuban baseball was organized.
 The revolutionary government made baseball a symbol of excellence and used it to encourage nationalism.
 Shortly after the revolution, victorious guerrilla leaders demonstrated their Cuban spirit by engaging in exhibition baseball games that included symbolic gestures reinforcing the notion that baseball would be an integral component of post-revolution Cuba.
 In 1961, the Cuban government replaced the former professional baseball system with new amateur baseball leagues, most prominent among them the Cuban National Series.
 The reorganization aimed to organize the sport based on a socialist model of sports driven by national ideals rather than money.
 Revolutionary officials believed that under capitalism, sport is corrupted by profit motive.
 The perversion of sport was believed to result in the exploitation of the masses.

 The shift from a professional to amateur system was preceded by the introduction of the Institute for Sports, Physical Education and Recreation (INDER).
 The Cuban government made success in sports competitions a primary goal in the hopes that international sports triumphs could draw positive attention to the Cuban Revolution.
 In addition to displaying Cuba's leadership to Third World countries, this would give Cubans themselves a sense of pride and feelings of nationalism for the Revolution.
 It was seen as a way of enhancing the revolutionary government's legitimacy.
-Much of Castro's vision towards establishing baseball as a prime means of nationalism was the state and government involvement in the sport.
-Local militia had a large role in monitoring the games.
-Many athletes were restricted to playing in their respective provinces.
-In many instances, it was up to the political authorities to decide important management decisions as well as salaries for each player.
 Sports participation in Cuba was also universalized and thus made an essential component of revolutionary activity.
-The term coined to describe such a process was masividad, and sports served the purpose to educate and train the Cuban people, and another opportunity to fit in an egalitarian society that conformed to the very principles of the revolution.
+The term coined to describe such a process was masividad, and sports served the purpose to educate and train the Cuban people, and another opportunity to fit in an egalitarian society that conformed to the principles of the revolution.
 The Cuban people also became healthier due to their participation in sporting related activities, especially those that promoted physical education.
 Most Cuban sports facilities and the equipment they possess are adequate and meet the needs of the people as thoroughly as possible.
 INDER has branches at the municipal, provincial and community level and is ultimately responsible for the delivery of all sport and physical education functions; and the coordination of all sport related systems, structures and services delivered by political, health, cultural, community development, education and sports agencies and institutions that traditionally function independently of each other.